 The redeveloped Ainsworth Building and Willis Annex are home to the School of Mechanical and Manufacturing Engineering.
 The two buildings sit adjacent to each other and were reopened in 2015, after extensive work totalling $67 million.

-The School’s research engine, the Willis Annexe, is any engineer’s dream facility with its unique labs and workshops.
-The annexe houses a flight simulator, mechatronics research space, a refrigeration lab, six laser labs including one equipped with blood-flow analysis technology, machines for tensile and compression testing, an aerodynamics laboratory with four wind tunnels and a mechanical workshop that’s probably the best credentialed workshop in Sydney.
+The annexe houses a flight simulator, mechatronics research space, a refrigeration lab, six laser labs including one equipped with blood-flow analysis technology, machines for tensile and compression testing, an aerodynamics laboratory with four wind tunnels and a renowned mechanical workshop.

 The undergraduate workshops are on the ground floor overlooking the Willis Laneway.
 These open-plan areas cater for up to 400 students and are designed as flexible spaces where several labs are run simultaneously.